Updated 2026-06-10

 DeepSeek TUI — Your Terminal Becomes a DeepSeek-Powered Coding Agent

 DeepSeek TUI is an open-source, Rust-powered terminal coding agent built specifically for DeepSeek V4.
 Think of it as a command-line assistant that can read your code, write files, run shell commands, manage git, search the web, and dispatch parallel sub-agents — all inside your terminal.
-It's MIT-licensed, community-driven, and had passed 8k GitHub stars when checked on May 6, 2026.
-This guide walks you through installing it, wiring up your DeepSeek API key, understanding the three work modes, and getting productive with the full tool suite.
+This guide keeps the DeepSeek TUI search intent intact: deepseek-tui.com, the legacy `deepseek` command, DeepSeek API setup, and the Pro-orchestrates-Flash workflow remain the main story.
+CodeWhale is covered as the upstream rename and fresh-install path, with the dedicated /codewhale page handling the new package and binary names.

 1. What DeepSeek TUI actually is